 - Truck Assistant & Donations Processor - We have a BIG NEED for men/women that can lift 30 lbs. or more on a regular basis.

-- Day Care Kitchen/ cleaning help - Assist staff ready lunches on Thurs and/or Fri; Run dishes through dishwasher and clean containers; clean public areas in day care later in the afternoon.
+- Day Care Kitchen/ cleaning help - Assist staff ready lunches; Run dishes through dishwasher and clean containers; clean public areas in day care later in the afternoon.

 - Medical Providers and RN's - The Red Shield Free Clinic is seeking qualified Doctors, Nurse Practitioners and RN's to provide care at clinic sessions.

 These are just a few of the ways to help in our community.
-Should you have any questions, feel free to email Mary at Mary_Piehl@usc.salvationarmy.org or call at 458-3723 ext.
-271.
+Should you have any questions, feel free to call Carrye Jo at 694-1271.

 The Harold & Lillian Phillips Volunteerism Award

-I'd like to share information about our new volunteer award.
-But first I need to explain how this evolved and take you back a few years.
+Here is some information about our new volunteer award.
+Here's how this evolved and take you back a few years.

 1996 was a special year for The Salvation Army in Sheboygan.
 For that is when Harold Phillips retired from Kohler Company and began volunteering at The Salvation Army.
 Harold drove for youth programs, ran errands for various departments and was a very proud bell ringer.
 In fact, he was a top bell ringer every year from 1996 to 2009.
 Along with ringing - at any location, wherever was needed - Harold was a fixture in the kettle office.
 Night after night, he would come in and count kettles and make sure the money got safely to the bank.